Southern Region, Ireland

 Southern Region of Ireland is a subdivision of Ireland as defined by the Nomenclature of Territorial Units for Statistics (NUTS).
 It is one of the three classified NUTS-2 statistical regions of Ireland.
 The region incorporates the southern parts of the country, and incorporates ten counties across the Mid-West, South-East, and South-West regions.
-With a population of nearly 1.8 million, and it is the second most populated of the three regions of Ireland.
-With a high HDI, the region is classified as one of the more developed regions in the European Union.
+With a population of nearly 1.8 million, it is the second most populated of the three regions of Ireland.
+And with a high HDI, the region is classified as one of the more developed regions in the European Union.

 Classification

 The country of Ireland is organized into eight regions for administrative purposes.
 The Nomenclature of Territorial Units for Statistics (NUTS) organizes the country into three broader level sub-divisions.
 These are classified as a NUTS-2 statistical regions of Ireland, and incorporate one or more of the eight regions within it.
 The regions form the NUTS-3 territorial units under them.